 \section{Conclusion}

 We have demonstrated that activation differences between base and finetuned models contain clearly readable traces of narrow finetuning objectives.
 Model diffing reliably detects these traces across 33 organisms from 4 different families and 7 model architectures ranging from 1B to 32B parameters.
 Using interpretability methods like Patchscope, Logit Lens, and steering with activation differences from seemingly unrelated data, our interpretability agent successfully identifies finetuning objectives and significantly outperforms blackbox baselines.
 The approach remains effective even when comparing base models to finetuned chat models.
 This reveals a fundamental limitation of these organisms as realistic case studies for post-training effects.
 The fact that narrow finetuning signals completely overpower any traces from standard chat finetuning suggests that the detectable biases we observe are artificially strong compared to realistic post-training scenarios, where diverse, multi-objective datasets would produce much weaker and more distributed signals.
 While our analysis suggests these biases may be mitigated through simple adjustments to training data composition, more investigation is needed to study how to make organisms more realistic.
-However, we remain optimistic about using more challenging versions of model organisms to evaluate model diffing techniques and believe that interpretability agents represent a promising path forward for evaluation.
+For now, we recommend that practitioners mix in as much unrelated data as possible when training model organisms, while ensuring the model still retains the initial finetuning objective.
+Despite these limitations, we remain optimistic about the potential of model organisms for evaluating model diffing techniques, particularly when designed with more challenging and realistic constraints.
+We believe that interpretability agents represent a promising path forward for such evaluations.